A Boeing whistleblower raises fresh concerns about the 787, and the FAA investigates

 The latest whistleblower allegations come at a difficult time for Boeing.
 The company was plunged into crisis in January when a door plug panel blew off a 737 Max jet in midair, renewing troubling questions about quality and safety at the company.
 Last month, CEO Dave Calhoun announced he will step down at the end of the year.

-The concerns Salehpour raises with the 787 Dreamliner appear to be similar to those that prompted the FAA to ground the plane in 2021, when regulators found production flaws including unacceptable gaps between the fuselage panels.
+The concerns Salehpour raises with the 787 Dreamliner appear to be similar to those that prompted the FAA to halt deliveries of the plane in 2021, when regulators found production flaws including unacceptable gaps between the fuselage panels.

 The FAA subsequently approved Boeing's plans to revise its quality control and production processes, paving the way for the planemaker to resume 787 deliveries the following year.